Pediatric Emergency Care Coordinator Resources

 Upcoming Training for Prehospital and Hospital Providers

 Sept.
-17/18, 2020: Heartland EMS for Children Virtual Pediatric Symposium on human trafficking in the Midwest.
-Register HERE for this free online training.
+17/18, 2020: Heartland EMS for Children Virtual Pediatric Symposium on pediatric mental health emergencies.
+Register at HECC March 11 Training for this free online training.
 Limited seating, CEUs and CME provided.

 - IDPH COVID-19 Resources Up-to-date information for EMS, health care and the community from the Iowa Department of Public Health